MorganResearchLab/.github/profile/README.md

 # Morgan Lab @ Institute of Medical Sciences, University of Aberdeen 👋

 This is the home of the Morgan Lab.
 Here you can find our code repositories for various ongoing projects.
-These are organised into individual repositories, each of which is the responsibility of the creater and principle contributors.
+These are organised into individual repositories, each of which is the responsibility of the creators and principle contributors.

 The Morgan lab studies the ageing immune system using a combination of statstical genetics, computational biology and high-throughput single cell measurements.
 Below is a short bio of each lab member.